hacs/documentation/documentation/developer/maintainer.md

     3. When it's merged, HACS will know about it during the next scan (30min or Home Assistant restart.)
 3. HACS receives an updated [critical file](https://github.com/hacs/default/blob/master/critical).

-### If the repository is installed with HACS
+### If the repository is download with HACS

-1. The repository is uninstalled.
+1. The repository files is removed.
 2. The repository is removed from HACS.
 3. Home Assistant is restarted to make sure it's not loaded anymore.
 4. When Home Assistant starts up, you will have a `critical` log entry, and a persistent notification telling you to open the HACS panel.